We have over many years been engaged in an interesting array of assignments:

 (The Minerals Industry Consultants Association Inc)

 John Dunlop is a director and former Chairman of MICA the Minerals Industry Consultants Society of the AusIMM board of directors.
-MICA has a very informative web site listing all its available members, together with their key competency areas.
+MICA merged with the AusIMM Consultants Society which now has its own informative web site providing access to its available members, together with their key competency areas.

 In August 2001 the AusIMM launched the first of its professional interest groups, or societies - The Mining Society.
 John has since that time served on the Society's interim board of directors and was until recently on the steering committee.